 This guide is for central administrators of Hatch at your company.
-It explains how to set your company up on Hatch, and enable your team to request Hatch students with a clear and compliant process.
+It explains how to set your company up on Hatch, and enables your team to request Hatch students with a clear and compliant process.

 First, a quick cheat sheet on how Hatch works.

 Managers request Hatch students for their project needs, and the website facilitates approval from any nominated internal approvers.